Reecepbcups/cosmos-cache/docs/SYSTEMD_FILES.md

 chmod +x run_rest.sh

 # If you are running as Group=root :
-# `sudo python -m pip install -r requirements/requirements.txt --upgrade`
+# `sudo python3 -m pip install -r requirements/requirements.txt --upgrade`
 sudo nano /lib/systemd/system/NETWORK_REST.service

 # Ensure to change WorkingDirectory and ExecStart to your folder locations